The Haverford & Record A public archive · updated June 2026

 2. Bi-College News — initial dismissal

-3. Bi-College News — final dismissal
+3. Bi-College News — Title VI dismissal

 4. Bi-College News — Raymond testimony